 Building, Renovating & Site Works

-The second step is to consider site permits that might be required.
+Consider site permits that might be required.
 These could include tree pruning or removal, soil deposit or removal, blasting, driveway crossing or development permits for commercial/multi-family sites, shoreline properties, or environmentally sensitive areas.

-The third and final step is to apply for a building permit, which is required for any new construction, addition, alteration, demolition, or change of use of an existing building.
+Apply for a building permit, which is required for any new construction, addition, alteration, demolition, or change of use of an existing building.
 For details on the building permit process, check out the Residential Construction and Commercial/Industrial Construction pages.